Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Numerical Validation

+Here, the Case 2 and Case 5 are considered as typical scenes in 2D and 3D space, respectively.
+The simulation results are shown in Fig. \ref{Figure_5}.
+It can be observed that the tracking error for a static AUV diverges, which shows that motion of the AUV is necessary for learning unknown target motion with bearing-only measurements.
+On the other hand, the tracking error for a constant-force AUV and randomly moving AUV both decrease, but there are still significant residuals about $0.3-1(m)$ at some instants.
 As mentioned before, bearing-based learning heavily requires that the collected bearing data should fully reflect the motion patterns of the target.
-Although the same number of bearing data are collected for both static and randomly moving AUV, uncertainty about target motion has not been eliminated by a sufficiently rich amount of information.
+Although the same number of bearing data are collected for these models, uncertainty about target motion has not been eliminated by a sufficiently rich amount of information.
 In comparison, the AUV with trajectory optimization can accurately track the moving target.
-From a geometric perspective, by collecting bearing measurements on a circular orbit, the AUV can gain insights into the target motion in various directions.
-The proposed method enables improved learning of target motion patterns from the bearing data, which can not be realized by the static and the random motion.
+The proposed method enables improved learning of target motion patterns from the bearing data, which can not be realized by other motion modes.